Why bother to pursue a better life?

 It's May 1991.
 I had just returned from my mother's memorial, needed a little R&R, and thought a

-visit to Utah’s Zion National Park would do the trick.
-Although I never got the rest I wanted, I did
+visit to Utah’s Zion National Park would be perfect.
+Although I never got the rest I needed, I did

 get a life-saving dose of reality.